trychlos/pwix-cookie-manager/README.md

 This method returns the i18n namespace of this package.

 With this namespace, one can easily extend the available translations.

+#### Reserved characters

+Please note that `CookieManager` internally uses some reserved characters.
+These reserved characters must not be used when naming a cookie.
+As of 1.3.0, these are:

+- comma `,`
+- slash `/`.

 ### Blaze components